tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 Computer theory studies them in depth giving them the following names:
 * Data-structure-state-attribute-noun (automata-languages, data structures)
 * Algorithm-function-interface-behavior-verb (computability-complexity)
-As you are reading Github you are probably knowledgeable with these name :)
+As you are reading Github, you are probably knowledgeable with these names :)
 Hint: The name 'Computer science' is wrong as it is not science ...

 ### Application
 It refers to the primary need to use a computer in the first place.
-Categories:
+Categories (based on application domain):
-* system-development (eg. OS, utilities, compilers ...)
+* system-development (eg. OS, utilities, network, compilers, GUIs ...)
-* scientific-education  (eg. mathematics, scientific, school ...)
+* scientific-education  (eg. mathematics, scientific, AI, school ...)
-* entertaiment-communication  (eg. AV stuff messenger ...)
+* entertaiment-communication  (eg. A-V stuff, games, messenger apps ...)
-* bussiness-professional (eg. enterprise, government ...)
+* bussiness-professional (eg. office, enterprise, manufacturing, government ...)

 ### <a name="1"></a>1. requirements -> Specification
 do(functional)-be(operational-evolutionary-environmental)